Audience Event Onboarding

 means the action takes place on a server.

-There are a different reasons and pros/cons to both options, which is why
+There are different reasons and pros/cons to both options, which is why

 MediaMath offers a variety of audience data onboarding solutions.
 Consider the